 logits = self.config.logit_softcap * torch.tanh(logits / self.config.logit_softcap)

-Training System Upgrades
+Training Upgrades

 Document Packing.
 The basic data loader blindly cuts one long stream of text into chunks.
 This is bad because the model ends up reading half of one document and half of a completely unrelated document in the same sequence.